-Last night I was saying goodnight to DD (13) when she started telling me about all the reasons why she feels she really wants a certain phone.
+One night I was saying goodnight to DD (13 at the time) when she started telling me about all the reasons why she feels she really wanted a certain phone.
 She was making some really good points, but I didn't reflect that, my rising stress about the sleep she needed led me to cut to the chase and say to her "honey tomorrow's a really big day (a trip away) and this is a really big conversation which I don't have the capacity to have at the moment because I really want you to get a good night's sleep".
 She said "ok mum I get that, but can you please acknowledge that you've heard and understand all the points I've made and reassure me that we can have this conversation at some point this weekend?"

 It's not enough to listen, we need to show that we've understood.
 And yes of course, as much as she needed her sleep, she also needed and deserved to feel heard and acknowledged after all these very heartfelt points she'd just shared with me!
 She was satisfied to hear my summary of what I'd heard and understood.
 Without giving that to a kid, how are they to know that we truly were listening and taking them seriously.
 Conversations like this are not just about making decisions, we need to truly engage and show our care.